petarov/shut-up-bird/README.md

     python2 shut-up-bird.py -v -id 123456789012345678 -rt -re

-Archive all tweets until `Dec 31, 2014` and then delete them from Twitter.
+Archive all tweets until `Dec 31, 2014` and then delete them from your Twitter timeline.
 Tweets will be saved in ascending date order.
 Verbose logs will be displayed.

     python2 shut-up-bird.py -v --max-date "2014-12-31" --asc --remove